 3.1.1.2.
 Beta (β) – Amylase

-β- Amylase (EC 3.2.1.2) is an exo-hydrolase enzyme that acts from the non reducing end of a polysaccharide chain by hydrolysis of α-1, 4-glucan linkages to yield successive maltose units.
-Since it is unable to cleave branched linkages in branched polysaccharides such as glycogen or amylopectin, the hydrolysis is incomplete and dextrin units remain.
+β- Amylase (EC 3.2.1.2) is an exo-hydrolase enzyme that acts from the non-reducing end of a polysaccharide chain by hydrolysis of α-1, 4-glucan linkages to yield successive maltose units.
+Since it is unable to cleave branched linkages in branched polysaccharides such as glycogen or amylopectin, the hydrolysis is incomplete, and dextrin units remain.
 Primary sources of β-Amylase are the seeds of higher plants and sweet potatoes.
-During ripening of fruits, β-Amylase breaks down starch into maltose resulting in the sweetness of ripened fruit.
+During the ripening of fruits, β-Amylase breaks down starch into maltose resulting in the sweetness of ripened fruit.
 The optimal pH of the enzyme ranges from 4.0 to 5.5. β- Amylase can be used for different applications on the research as well as industrial front.
 It can be used for structural studies of starch and glycogen molecules produced by various methods.
 In the industry it is used for fermentation in brewing and distilling.
 Also, it is used to produce high maltose syrups (Sundarram et al., 2014).

 3.1.1.3.
 Gama (γ) – Amylase

-γ- Amylase (EC 3.2.1.3) cleaves α (1-6) glycosidic linkage, in addition to cleaving the last α (1-4) glycosidic linkages at the non reducing end of amylose and amylopectin, unlike the other forms of amylase, yielding glucose. γ- Amylase is most efficient in acidic environments and has an optimum pH of 3 (Sundarram et al., 2014).
+γ- Amylase (EC 3.2.1.3) cleaves α (1-6) glycosidic linkage, in addition to cleaving the last α (1-4) glycosidic linkages at the non-reducing end of amylose and amylopectin, unlike the other forms of amylase, yielding glucose. γ- Amylase is most efficient in acidic environments and has an optimum pH of 3 (Sundarram et al., 2014).

 4. Hemicelluloses substrate